kelseyhightower/event-gateway-on-kubernetes/README.md

 ```
 HTTP/1.1 200 OK
+Compute-Type: function
 Date: Tue, 08 May 2018 22:16:15 GMT
 Content-Length: 27
 Content-Type: text/plain; charset=utf-8

 {"message": "Hello world!"}
 ```

+> Notice the value of the `Compute-Type` HTTP header.
+It was set to `function` by the echo cloud function.

 Review the Cloud Functions logs: